-A lot of attention is paid to the entrance into Chapter 13 bankruptcy and the process during, but what happens after the case is completed?
+A lot of time and attention is paid towards the filing and process of a Chapter 13 bankruptcy, but what happens after the case is completed?
 How you react, respond, and recover from this proceeding is as important as the petition itself.

 About Your Credit Score

 After a Chapter 13 bankruptcy, one of the chief concerns is the hit on your credit score and your ability to rebuild.
 It’s worth checking your score about three months after your discharge, then again a year after that.
 Too many requests will negatively affect your credit.

 One of the best things you can do following bankruptcy is to become more literate in personal finance.
 Developing personal strategies to save money, budget, and build an emergency fund can help prevent future bankruptcies.
-Just because you’ve gone through a Chapter 13 bankruptcy doesn’t mean that you can’t have credit either.
-You can use the lessons learned through working with a qualified bankruptcy attorney to build a plan to apply for, keep and maintain quality credit (through cards or otherwise) in the future.
+Just because you’ve gone through a Chapter 13 bankruptcy doesn’t mean that you can’t have credit.
+You can use the lessons learned through working with a qualified bankruptcy attorney to build a plan to apply for, keep, and maintain quality credit (through cards or otherwise) in the future.

 This planning can be overwhelming and the help of a bankruptcy attorney can make it a smoother and easier process.
 Call Natural State Law at (501) 916-2878 to discuss making a plan for your personal success following a Chapter 13 bankruptcy.